rsdoiel/antenna/archives/2025/snapshots_2025.32.md

 date: 2025-08-12, from: Liliputing

 <p>The PinePhone Pro is a Linux-friendly smartphone that launched in early 2022 as a higher-performance alternative to the original PinePhone.
 With a faster processor, more memory and storage, and a better camera, among other things, it was a significant upgrade&#8230; on paper, at least.
-But with a $400 price tag, it was also twice as expensive as [&#8230;]</p>
+But with a $400 price tag, it was also twice as [&#8230;]</p>
 <p>The post <a href="https://liliputing.com/pinephone-pro-linux-smartphone-has-been-discontinued-but-the-original-pinephone-is-still-available/">PinePhone Pro Linux smartphone has been discontinued, but the original PinePhone is still available</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>